 The race starts with the Mountain Bike leg—team mountain bikers must be dropped off at the mountain bike start area by 9:30 a.m.
 Iron Division can be dropped off, or can be shuttled to the start area from the Hub by reserving a shuttle spot during the registration process.
 There will be a bicycle parking area available at the Hub when the leg is completed.

 Temporary parking for equipment drop-off and pickup is available at the Hub only during the times specified above.
-No parking is available for pickup until after the end of the event, however you can take your bike back to your car at any time.
+No parking is available for kayak until after 5:00 p.m., however you can take your bike back to your car at any time.

 Each team will be assigned one timing chip that will be included in and picked up with their race packet.
 This chip is associated with your team bib number and cannot be switched with any other chip.
 This timing chip is to be treated as if it were a baton, by being passed from one team member to the next during the event, and turned into the timing crew at the completion of all stages, at which point you will receive overall time and times for each stage.
 Note: You will need to pay a $20 deposit when you receive the timing chip, which will be returned to you when you return your chip.